Descendants of Thomas Anthony Hellegers

 Summary of Eric Eijgelsheim's web page on Anthony Hellegers (1814-1876)

 Anthony (or Anthonie, or Anthonij) Hellegers was born in Goedereede on Thursday, February 17, 1814, and died on Tuesday March 14, 1876, in Rotterdam.
 His father and grandfather were both named Thomas Hellegers (father: 1786-after 1831; grandfather died: 1808).
 He had an older brother, Thomas Cornelis (born Thursday, March 5, 1812); two younger brothers, Johan and Cornelis; and a younger sister, Belia (or Bella).
 In addition, three brothers and a sister of his died between 1817 and 1828.
-Following in his father's footsteps, he trained as a gold- and silversmith.
+Following in his father's footsteps, he trained as a gold and silver smith.
 His father worked in Anthony's birthplace, Goedereede.
 His grandfather had been a prominent merchant in Deft.

 This image shows the silversmith's master signs used by Anthony Hellegers; source: Arnhem library.